bloop-box/bloop-box-client/README.md

 ```

 On a development system, you might want to give the bloop-box user a login shell and a home directory.

+#### Allow bloop-box user to shut down system

+The bloop box client has the capability to shut down the system when it receives the right config command.
+In order to
+do so it needs sudo privilege to call the `shutdown` binary.
+You can accomplish this by copying the
+`011_bloop-box-shutdown` file from the `etc` directory to `/etc/sudoers.d` and change its permissions ot `440`.

 #### Hardware config